Kyagara/hagelslag-go/README.md

 - Improve logging.

+- Keep the port as the document ID?

 - At high rates, DB connection errors out.

-- The amount of workers/tasks running might not be good, find a better default based on some values.

 - Add a maximum read size to http scanner, currently it reads until EOF.